chapel-lang/chapel/doc/rst/technotes/gpu.rst

    @gpu.blockSize(128)
    var A = foreach i in 1..1024 do i * i;

-Currently, only explicit loop expressions are supported (i.e., GPU attributes are not applied to promoted function calls).
-This is an area of active development.

 CPU-as-Device Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The ``CHPL_GPU`` environment variable can be set to ``cpu`` to enable many GPU